projectdiscovery/uncover/README.md

    -v        show verbose output
 ```

+## Using uncover as library

+Example of using uncover as library is provided in [examples](examples/main.go) directory.

 ## Provider Configuration

 The default provider configuration file should be located at `$HOME/.config/uncover/provider-config.yaml` and has the following contents as an example.